Biographical Summary (Updated on September 14, 2015)

 - Two book chapters (2007) on his educational methods

-- He has conducted or chaired 14 workshops and 2 short courses on the use of problem-based learning in analytical chemistry at regional, national, and international conferences
+- He has conducted or chaired 16 workshops on the use of problem-based learning in analytical chemistry at regional, national, and international conferences

 - Was one of three individuals invited to deliver a “Best Practices” address at a National Science Foundation-sponsored workshop entitled “Curricular Development in Analytical Sciences.”
 Is a member of the Advisory Board for the Analytical Sciences Digital Library (initially funded through NSF-now funded through Analytical Division of the American Chemical Society).